Status and Distribution

 A large, broad-winged gelechiid with prominent palps which, due to its bright yellow-ochreous colouration, should not be confused with any other species.

-Single brooded from late June to mid-August.
+Single brooded from late June to mid-August, rarely in mid-June and late August.